-In the Fifth Environmental Targets, which were set by the Environment Committee, reduction targets were set in relation to the effective use of water resources, and measures are being undertaken on a Groupwide basis.
+As part of our three-year environmental targets, reduction goals were set in relation to the effective use of water resources, and measures are being undertaken on a Groupwide basis.
 We have created an action plan to reduce water consumption and appropriately manage water resources through each Group subsidiary's environment-management program and similar measures.
 We monitor the progress of the effort by each subsidiary, using an IT system that allows for compilation and reporting of water-related data.